 Q: Should I leave my donation before or after class?

 A: Please leave your donation before class when you sign in so that the teacher can remove the donations from the jar before the next class arrives.
 This will help us avoid confusing which donations go with which class.
+Studio A classes please sign in at front desk.
+Studio B & Deck classes please sign in at Buddha Bar.

 Q: Do you take any forms of payment other than cash?